iMohammadReza/saba-acm-qr-assistance/README.md

-# saba-executive-assistance-node
+# Saba ACM QR code event assistance
-Saba Contest executive assistance.
-To check contenstant for event parts with their ID cart QR code.
+Saba Contest executive assistance to check contenstant for each event parts with their ID cart QR code.
 Developed with Node.js, React.js and MongoDB